Solr: Indexing XML with Lucene and REST

 With this definition, the content of fields having the

-text_fr type will be processed as follows:
+text_fr type will be

 This processing makes the index insensitive to case, accents, and singular and plural forms, and avoids indexing irrelevant words.